-- increase circulation;
+- increase circulation:

 - encourage deep breathing; and

 - increase your strength and stamina.

 Walking usually begins on the first day after your operation.
 Assistance may be required until you can manage your drips, catheter or drains safely.
 If you are unable to walk, you will be encouraged to march on the spot.

 The amount of walking you do will be gradually increased over a few days and you can expect to be walking on your own within 2 to 3 days.
 Once you are able to walk on your own, try to have a walk every hour.
 Your physiotherapist will also make sure you can manage a flight of stairs before you go home.

 Please bring loose fitting clothes and comfortable flat footwear for walking.
+Ideally full shoe slippers or trainers, not mules or open back.

 When you are walking on the ward you will see signs and pictures of famous Glasgow landmarks along the Clyde.
-Each landmark will have a distance of how far you are from the Golden jubilee Hospital and how far you will have walked on the ward.
+Each landmark will have a distance of how far you are from the GJUNH and how far you will have walked on the ward.